StCost/blog/README.md

 ## Adding Blog Posts

-1. Create a new markdown file in `public/posts/`
+1. Create a new markdown file in `src/posts/`
 2. Name it with a number prefix: `004-my-new-post.md`
 3. Higher numbers appear first in the list
-4. Update the `blogPosts` array in `src/components/BlogList.jsx`
+4. Posts are automatically discovered and imported - no manual updates needed!

 ### Example Post Structure